FAIMER logo

 United States

-Dr. Hallock is President Emeritus of the Educational Commission for Foreign Medical Graduates (ECFMG) and a FAIMER Senior Scholar.
+Dr. Hallock is President Emeritus of ECFMG and a FAIMER Senior Scholar.
 From 2001 to 2009, he served as President and CEO of ECFMG and as Chair of FAIMER’s Board of Directors.

 Prior to joining ECFMG in 2001, Dr. Hallock served as the Dean of East Carolina University Brody School of Medicine (1988-2001) and as Vice Chancellor for Health Sciences at East Carolina University (1990-2001).
 He has held a wide variety of academic and administrative positions in medicine, including Associate Dean of All Children’s Hospital at the University of South Florida School of Medicine, Executive Dean and Professor of Pediatrics at the University of South Florida School of Medicine, and tenured Professor of Pediatrics at East Carolina University Brody School of Medicine.